The Tardis Surgery is a member of the Moorlands and Rural Primary Care Network

 Referral process Our First Contact Physiotherapist is:

 Patients can direct access our service via their GP reception team simply by stating they have a relevant musculoskeletal condition.
-If any of the PCN clinicians think a patient would benefit from our input then the patient is either booked in to our diary by that PCN Clinician or directed to book via their GP reception.
+If any of the PCN clinicians think a patient would benefit from our input then the patient is either booked in to our diary by that PCN clinician or directed to book via their GP reception.

 FCP Appointment Booking Criteria